cirosantilli/linux-cheat/posix/index.md

 ##system interface

-standard c interfaces to the system
+Standard C interfaces to the system.

-they allow for operations such as:
+They allow for operations such as:

 - threads
 - ipc